 Have previously served as an elected member of the Board of Directors who are no longer serving, and desire to serve, or

-A member of the Government including former, retired, or active civilian or military of a senior rank or stature, or
+A member of the government including former, retired, or active civilian or military of a senior rank or stature, or

-A member of a trade or community service organization serving the Defense Industry or Dayton region's economic development interests, who is of a senior stature within the organization.
+A member of a trade or community service organization serving the defense industry or the Dayton Region's economic development interests, who is of a senior stature within the organization.

-A single senior representative or officer of an affiliate organization member.
+A single senior representative or officer of an Affiliate Organization Member.

 Nomination: Any voting Board member may nominate an individual meeting the above criteria.
 To be elected nominees must receive a majority vote of the full Board.
 The Ex-Officio Board member term of office shall be determined by the Board; however, it is expected that the individual shall be willing to serve at least one term of one year.
 At the beginning of each new term, the voting Board shall ratify or terminate the terms of the Ex-Officio Board Members within 30 days of the beginning of the new term.
 Ratification shall be majority approval of the Board.
 The President shall nominate a Chair for the Ex-Officio members and majority approval of the Board shall ratify the Chair appointment.